Help us water new trees

 - Ideally, try to give at least 20 litres per watering – although anything you can manage is great

-- Tap water, rain water or even dishwater is fine – just make sure no chemicals stronger than washing-up liquid are in the mix
+- Tap water, rain water or even dishwater is fine.
+Please make sure no chemicals stronger than washing-up liquid are in the mix

-- If there's a green watering bag, you can fill it through the filling slot at the top (possibly hidden under the label) – but if it's easier just slowly pour the water over the roots, letting the water soak deep into the soil and avoiding too much water running straight off
+- If there's a green watering bag, fill it through the slot at the top (possibly hidden under the label).
+If it's easier, just slowly pour the water over the roots, letting the water soak deep into the soil

 - Ask your neighbours to get involved, especially if you’re planning on going on holiday over the summer

-- Try not to water when the ground is wet and soggy – while rain fall isn't always enough to satisfy newly planted trees, too much water can be as bad as not enough
+- Try not to water when the ground is wet and soggy.
+Rainfall isn't always enough to satisfy newly planted trees, but too much water can be as bad as not enough

 - If you use a hosepipe, do so safely – don't leave it unattended or trail it across the road

-- The best time to water is either in the morning or at night – try to avoid the hottest part of the day to minimise evaporation, although water anytime is better than no water at all
+- The best time to water is either in the morning or at night.
+Try to avoid the hottest part of the day, although water anytime is better than no water at all